-Israeli communal settlement in which all wealth is held in common and profits are reinvested in the settlement.
-The first kibbutz was founded in Palestine in 1909; most have since been agricultural.
-Adults live in private quarters; children are generally housed and cared for as a group.
+A kibbutz is a communal settlement in Israel in which all wealth is held in common and profits are reinvested in the settlement.
+The first kibbutz was founded in 1909; currently there are about 270, with a total population exceeding 120,000.
+Adults live in private quarters, while children are generally housed and cared for as a group.
 Meals are prepared and eaten communally.
 Members have regular meetings to discuss business and to take votes on matters requiring decisions.
 Jobs may be assigned by rotation, by choice, or by skill.
-The kibbutz movement declined dramatically in the late 20th century.
-But kibbutzim continued to play in important role in the tourism industry in Israel, attracting students and other short-term residents, mostly Jews from overseas seeking a link with the past.
-See alsomoshav.